az0/entity-metadata/README.md

 ## Using PetScan

+PetScan is a simple way to get a list of articles in a category from Wikipedia.
+For more advanced use, SPARQL might be better.

 This is an example of how to export a list of articles in a category from PetScan.
 The CSV includes the Wikidata IDs, which can be fed to the script `wikidata_org.py`